Fatima765/Fatima765/README.md

-- 👋 Hi, I’m Fatme Hassan, a Computer and Communication Engineering Master's student at the Lebanese International university.
-I'll be graduating this year.
+- 👋 Hi, I’m Fatme Hassan, I hold a Master's degree in Computer and Communication Engineering from the Lebanese International university.
 - 👀 I’m interested in programming, Web development, Machine learning, AI and Data science fields.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on practical projects in web development and machine learning.